jengalas/thegourmetmoose/_posts/2017-03-27-lemon-blueberry-drop-scones.md

 * 1 teaspoon grated lemon peel
 * ½ teaspoon baking soda
 * ¼ teaspoon salt
-* 1 cup (8 ounces) lemon yogurt
+* 1 cup (8 ounces) lemon yogurt *or use plain yogurt mixed with ½ teaspoon lemon flavoring oil instead of lemon peel and lemon yogurt*
 * 1 egg
 * ¼ cup butter *melted*
 * 1 cup fresh or frozen blueberries *if using frozen berries, do not thaw*

 ## INSTRUCTIONS
 1. Preheat oven to 400°F.
 2. In a large bowl, combine the first six ingredients.
 In another bowl, combine the yogurt, egg and butter.
-Stir into dry ingredients just until moistened.
+Stir into dry ingredients just until moistened; batter will be thick and spongy.
 Fold in blueberries.
 3. Drop by heaping tablespoonfuls 2 in. apart onto a greased baking sheet.
-Bake at 400° for 15-18 minutes or until lightly browned.
-Yields about 14 scones.
+Bake at 400° for 11-12 minutes or until lightly browned.
+Yields 14-20 scones.